Rektoff/RustBlock-Outpost/README.md

 <h5>Additional Notes<h5>

-This information shared as an addition to our RustBlockSec article that you can check here - [Tap!](https://mirror.xyz/0xc34B1730BA53abD717a1E57A358F39C046053581/DLhgR1FqmKdTZyzxilIzykRCIGzEe0lgkhf6VYvnv-E)
+The information shared down below is an addition to our RustBlockSec article that you can check here - [Tap!](https://mirror.xyz/0xc34B1730BA53abD717a1E57A358F39C046053581/DLhgR1FqmKdTZyzxilIzykRCIGzEe0lgkhf6VYvnv-E)

 --------